Harmony222/Prework/README.md

 * [x] Settings menu with:
     - [x] dark mode option
     - [x] default tip percentage option
+* [x] User can view the app on various devices and orientations

 - [ ] List anything else that you can get done to improve the app functionality!